cw-ec/reports_creation/README.md

         "export_directory": "J:\\EMRP\\Work\\GAM_Reports"
     }

+While the export directory is set to a local directory in the example report files should be uploaded to the following directory on the J drive by changing the "export_directory" parameter

+    "export_directory": "J:\\EMRP\\Work\\GAM_Reports"

 **An important note for file paths: please ensure that the double slash syntax is maintained as single slashes will result in an error and cause the tool to fail**